Skip to content

 User names who created the tasks.

-project_id : str, optional
+project_id : ProjectId, optional

 ID of the parent project for filtering tasks.